 With GyPSy Guide, you can veer off the main route and go on side trips.
 While Shaka Guide does not offer this much flexibility, it does give you tour highlights that include recommendations of where you can eat and scenic spots that you can visit along the tour.

-The narration is more professional with GyPSy Guide while Shaka Guide is less formal.
+The narration is more professional with GyPSy Guide while Shaka Guide is less formal and fun.

 When it comes to choosing between these two options, it all boils down to your personal preference.
 If you want more freedom and spontaneity on your trip, then GyPSy Guide may be for you.
-If, however, you prefer to follow a more ordered itinerary, then Shaka Guide is the perfect virtual companion for your trip.
+If, however, you prefer to follow a more ordered itinerary that has a bit more Hawaiian Local flair to it, then Shaka Guide is the perfect virtual companion for your trip.
 At Hawaiian Planner we have tried them both.
 And we like each one of them for different reasons.
 The cost is low enough that we would recommend both in many situations.
 Use Shaka Guide when you want to do the entire tour from start to finish, use GyPSy Guide the rest of the time when you are navigating around the island and don’t have a specific tour destination in mind.